 We now have most of the ingredients in place to describe the cosmological model.
 Beyond those of the previous subsections, we need a measure of the ionization state of the Universe.
-The Universe is known to be highly ionized at low redshifts (otherwise radiation from distant quasars would be heavily absorbed in the ultra-violet), and the ionized electrons can scatter microwave photons, altering the pattern of observed anisotropies.
-The most convenient parameter to describe this is the optical depth to scattering τ (i.e., the probability that a given photon scatters once); in the approximation of instantaneous and complete reionization, this could equivalently be described by the redshift of reionization $z{\rm ion}$.
+The Universe is known to be highly ionized at redshifts below 5 or so (otherwise radiation from distant quasars would be heavily absorbed in the ultra-violet), and the ionized electrons can scatter microwave photons, altering the pattern of observed anisotropies.
+The most convenient parameter to describe this is the optical depth to scattering $\tau$ (i.e., the probability that a given photon scatters once); in the approximation of instantaneous and complete reionization, this could equivalently be described by the redshift of reionization $z_i$ .

 As described in Sec.
 25.4, models based on these parameters are able to give a good fit to the complete set of high-quality data available at present, and indeed some simplification is possible.
-Observations are consistent with spatial flatness, and the inflation models so far described automatically generate negligible spatial curvature, so we can set k=0; the density parameters then must sum to unity, and so one of them can be eliminated.
-The neutrino energy density is often not taken as an independent parameter; provided that the neutrino sector has the standard interactions, the neutrino energy density, while relativistic, can be related to the photon density using thermal physics arguments, and a minimal assumption takes the neutrino mass sum to be that of the lowest mass solution to the neutrino oscillation constraints, namely $0.06\,\mathrm{eV}$.
-In addition, there is no observational evidence for the existence of tensor perturbations (though the upper limits are fairly weak), and so r could be set to zero.
+Observations are consistent with spatial flatness, and the inflation models so far described automatically generate negligible spatial curvature, so we can set k = 0; the density parameters then must sum to unity, and so one of them can be eliminated.
+The neutrino energy density is often not taken as an independent parameter; provided that the neutrino sector has the standard interactions, the neutrino energy density, while relativistic, can be related to the photon density using thermal physics arguments, and a minimal assumption takes the neutrino mass sum to be that of the lowest mass solution to the neutrino oscillation constraints, namely 0.06 eV.
+In addition, there is no observational evidence for the existence of tensor perturbations (with the upper limits now starting to become constraining on models), and so r could be set to zero.
 This leaves seven parameters, which is the smallest set that can usefully be compared to the present cosmological data.
-This model is referred to by various names, including $\Lambda\mathrm{CDM}$, the concordance cosmology, and the standard cosmological model.
+This model is referred to by various names, including $\Lambda$ CDM, the concordance cosmology, and the standard cosmological model.

-Of these parameters, only Ω{γ} is accurately measured directly.
-The radiation density is dominated by the energy in the CMB, and the COBE satellite FIRAS experiment determined its temperature to be $T=2.7255\pm0.0006\,\mathrm{K}$ [10], corresponding to $\Omega{\gamma}=2.47\times10^{-5}h^{-2}$.
+Of these parameters, only $\Omega{\gamma}$ is accurately measured directly.
+The radiation density is dominated by the energy in the CMB, and the COBE satellite FIRAS experiment determined its temperature to be $T = (2.7255 \pm 0.0006) \text{ K} [10]$ , corresponding to $\Omega{\gamma} = 2.47 \times 10^{-5} h^{-2}$ .
 It typically can be taken as fixed when fitting other data.
 Hence the minimum number of cosmological parameters varied in fits to data is six, though as described below there may additionally be many 'nuisance' parameters necessary to describe astrophysical processes influencing the data.

-In addition to this minimal set, there is a range of other parameters that might prove important in future as the data-sets further improve, but for which there is so far no direct evidence, allowing them to be set to specific values for now.
+In addition to this minimal set, there is a range of other parameters that might prove important in future as the datasets further improve, but for which there is so far no direct evidence, allowing them to be set to specific values for now.
 We discuss various speculative options in the next section.
 For completeness at this point, we mention one other interesting quantity, the helium fraction, which is a non-zero parameter that can affect the CMB anisotropies at a subtle level.
 It is usually fixed in microwave anisotropy studies, but the data are approaching a level where allowing its variation may become mandatory.